paulmadore/woodbins/README.md

 Thanks for reading this far.

-Visit me at phm.link or send me some money via pay.phm.link.
+Visit me at [phm.link](https://phm.link] or send me some money via [pay.phm.link](https://pay.phm.link).
 I definitely accept Woodcoin: WhVErxiwMoHfh5VgMmDNzSFp8faGv1Daom

 Now watch this video, and see how this can save you hours of compile time -- just 5 minutes, even with buggy 1.0.